The Legally Prohibited from Being Funny on Television Tour: Response

 Just hours before the first show of the tour, O'Brien announced that he would host a new show on cable station TBS, titled Conan, which debuted in November 2010.
-In addition to the announcement of the television series, TBS also announced a one-hour TBS Special, featuring several writers for Conan, as well Watts.
+In addition to the announcement of the television series, TBS also announced a one-hour TBS Special, featuring several writers for Conan, as well as Watts.

-Even with ticket prices starting at $40, The Legally Prohibited from Being Funny on Television Tour sold out.
+With ticket prices starting at $40, The Legally Prohibited from Being Funny on Television Tour sold out.
 Footage of O'Brien's tour has been uploaded onto YouTube by fans in attendance and immediately went viral.
 A clip of O'Brien's performance of "I Will Survive", for example, has received more than 320,000 views.

 Conan O'Brien Can't Stop, a behind-the-scenes documentary film shot during the tour, was released in June 2011.
 It focuses on the production of the tour, O'Brien's interactions with fans and his crew, and O'Brien's thoughts on the Tonight Show conflict and legal injunction that inspired the tour.
 The movie was filmed, directed and produced by director Rodman Flender, a college friend of O'Brien.